BobbyDrawz/FunkinModdinResources/README.md

 ## Tips
 -For custom story mode difficulties, I like to start with a 308x67 image.
 Those are the dimensions of the "normal" difficulty image, which is the largest out of easy, normal, and hard diff images.

 -resources from the FNMC/Psych Ward Discord server can be found under the discord shit folder

+-DaPootisBird's resources from the psych engine discord and other sources are in the pootisScripts folder

 ## How to Use These Resources